moeiniali/moeiniali/README.md

 ### Hello everyone, welcome to my GitHub 👋

-- 😄I am a front end developer from Iran.
+- 😄I am a frontEnd developer from Iran.

 <!--
 **moeiniali/moeiniali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.